Policies and Procedures

-CHAIRS: Two or three students will be selected to chair each session.
-The duties of the chairs are as follows:
+CHAIRS: Students will be selected to chair each session, one for each speaker.
+The duties of the Chairs are as follows:

-3) Arrive 15 min before the presentation to make sure that everything is set up (chairs facing the screen) and ready to go (make sure the computer works and the presenter has a laser pointer).
+(2) Arrive 15 min before the presentation to ensure that everything is in order: for example, that the chairs are facing the screen, that the computer works and that there is a functional laser pointer.

-4) Introduce the speaker – give brief biography.
+(3) Introduce the speaker, giving a brief biography.

 (4) Ensure that the speaker keeps within the 20-min limit.